Last Updated: Dec 2018

 You can get to Punta Allen by rental car or from a colectivo that leaves Tulum Pueblo on the corner of Centauro Norte and Avenida Tulum daily at 2:00 pm.
 I understand that the road is currently in awful condition, ridden with horrible potholes & sand and is not advised to drive down.
 The colectivo making the daily journey takes about four hours to complete the 34 mile ride, arriving to Punta Allen around 6:00 pm.
 And if you take the colectivo, plan to spend at least two nights at Punta Allen, because the return colectivo back to Tulum only departs from Punta Allen at the ungodly hour of 5:00 am daily.

 Once in Punta Allen, it’s fairly easy to hire a boat to take you out to see Sian Ka’an’s marine side, but we cannot confirm costs of this firsthand.
 Be sure to factor in lodging costs too, if planning to stay overnight which is necessary if using the colectivo.
 There are a few fishing lodges in Punta Allen and prices vary.
-Pre-setup tents on the beach start at $20 per night for budget travelers, while hotel rooms start at $75 USD at the Ascension Bay Bed & Breakfast, which receives great reviews.
+Pre-setup tents on the beach start at $20 per night for travelers on a shoestring budget who want to camp.
+Meanwhile hotel rooms start at $75 USD at the Ascension Bay Bed & Breakfast, which receives great reviews.

 Alternatively, if you do not have three days to dedicate to public transport getting down to Punta Allen and back, you have two other options: (1) rent a 4×4 and attempt the poor driving conditions, or (2) join one of the small group day-excursions.